 If the problem continues, then consult your doctor for diagnosis of an underlying health condition.

-Sleep deprivation can have profound and long lasting effects on the health.
-The negative effects of sleep deprivation can result in physical , mental and psychological disorders.
-A few major systems affecting by the problem are discussed below.
+Sleep deprivation can have profound and long-lasting effects on health.
+The adverse effects of sleep deprivation can result in physical, mental, and psychological disorders.
+A few major systems affected by the problem are discussed below.

 The central nervous system is the information gateway of the body.
 Adequate sleep is required to keep this system running properly as sleep deprivation affects the processing of information in the brain.

-New pathways are formed between nerve cells during sleep that is helpful to remember the information you learn.
-In the absence of sleep, the brain feels exhausted and does not perform its functions well.
+New pathways are formed between nerve cells during sleep, which aids in retaining the information you learn.
+In the absence of sleep, the brain feels exhausted and its functions are impaired.
 Sleep-deprived people are not able to concentrate and learn new things.
-It also reduces the coordination between mind and brain and increases the chances of delayed response to signals.
+It also reduces delayed response to signals.

 Irregular sleep patterns also harm the mental abilities and emotional well-being of a person.
 It badly affects the decision making and creative skills of a person.
 Long-term sleep deprivation can result in psychological disorders.
 Some of them are